kcherenkov/redis-windows-service/README.md

 If you run Redis on Windows machine, the best option is to run each Redis instance as Windows service.
 This project helps you to do that.
 It was tested with [Redis binaries](https://github.com/dmajkic/redis/downloads).

 ##Install service##
-To install Redis as service, just compile project sources and execute:
+To install Redis as service, just compile project sources, **put it in the same folder with "redis-server" and "redis-cli" executables** and then execute:

     sc create %name% binpath= "\"%binpath%\" %configpath%" start= "auto" DisplayName= "Redis"